The range of a MonoidWithZeroHom #

 MonoidWithZeroHom.ValueGroup₀ f are also commutative and the former can be described more

-explicitly (see MonoidWithZeroHom.mem_valueGroup_iff_of_comm).
+explicitly (see MonoidWithZeroHom.mem_valueGroup_iff_of_comm and mem_valueGroup_iff_of_comm').

 Main declarations #